-Before I give you the recipe, I’d like to know how everyone’s doing!
+Before I give you the recipe for this Herbed Tofu Tomato Salad, I’d like to know how everyone’s doing!
 How’s your Summer, thus far?
 Have you done anything exciting, or are you eating anything drool-worthy?
 Let’s hear it! 🙂

-1 – 14 oz.
-Block of Organic Extra Firm Tofu, Drained and Rinsed
+- 14 ounce Block of Organic Extra Firm Tofu, Drained and Rinsed

 - Take your block of tofu and wrap it tightly in a clean dish towel/cloth.
 Place it on a plate and stack some heavy (but stable) objects on it to press the moisture out.
 Leave it pressed for 20-30 minutes.